BlueHenBenton/UD-CISC-Autoexam-System/README.md

 ## Script Deployment

-The script copies `config-template.json` to the install directory defined at the top of the script, and then calls the makefile to install the server.
+The script `install_server.sh` copies `config-template.json` to the install directory defined at the top of the script, and then calls the makefile to install the server.
 The script must be run as root.

 ### Install:
 ```bash